Kenneth Kunen: Personal life

 Kunen was born in New York City in 1943 and died in 2020.
 He lived in Madison, Wisconsin, with his wife Anne, with whom he had two sons, Isaac and Adam.

 Education

 Kunen completed his undergraduate degree at the California Institute of Technology and received his Ph.D. in 1968 from Stanford University, where he was supervised by Dana Scott.

 Career and research

 Kunen showed that if there exists a nontrivial elementary embedding j : L → L of the constructible universe, then 0^{#} exists.

 He proved the consistency of a normal, $\aleph_2$-saturated ideal on $\aleph_1$ from the consistency of the existence of a huge cardinal.
 He introduced the method of iterated ultrapowers, with which he proved that if $\kappa$ is a measurable cardinal with $2^\kappa>\kappa^+$ or $\kappa$ is a strongly compact cardinal then there is an inner model of set theory with $\kappa$ many measurable cardinals.
-He proved Kunen's inconsistency theorem showing the impossibility of a nontrivial elementary embedding $V\to V$, which had been suggested as a large cardinal assumption (a Reinhardt cardinal).
+He proved Kunen's inconsistency theorem showing the impossibility of a nontrivial elementary embedding $V\to V$ with the axiom of choice, which had been suggested as a large cardinal assumption (a Reinhardt cardinal).